 - Management: Hotel, restaurant, spas, athletic facilities, retail stores, operations, production, self-employed, banks.

-- Nonprofit: Management, assistants in education, medical facilities and associations, visiting nurse home care, social enterprises, museums, theaters, environmental organizations and many others.
+- Nonprofit: Management, assistants in education, medical facilities and associations (such as the American Heart Association), visiting nurse home care, social enterprises (Boys & Girls Clubs, YMCAs), museums, theaters, environmental organizations and many others.

 - Real estate: Appraisal firms, apartment and condominium complexes, leasing offices, developers.